Symbolic blender-horseshoes and applications: Symbolic blenders in the H older setting

 For applications of blenders we would need to have additional fiber maps, that are not necessarily contracting or forward invariant in the region $D$.
 Thus, we will embed a symbolic blender for a one-step map $\Phi$ defined on $\Sigma_k \times M$ into another one-step map $\hat\Phi$ on $\Sigma_d \times M$ with $d\geq k$.
-Firstly, we will impose some partially hyperbolic conditions on $\hat\Phi$, which are motivated by the reduction of partial hyperbolic diffeomorphisms to the setting of symbolic skew-products (see next section, Proposition~\ref{p:conj}).